ehsan11100/AdGuard/Hosts-Blocklists.md

 modifiers = [modifier0, modifier1[, ...[, modifierN]]]
 ```

 - `pattern` — the hostname mask.
 Every hostname is matched against this mask.
-The pattern can also contain special characters, which are discussed below.
+The pattern can also contain special characters, which are described below.
 - `@@` — a marker that is used in "exception" rules.
 Start your rule with this marker if you want to turn off filtering for the matching hostnames.
 - `modifiers` — parameters that clarify the rule.
 They may limit the scope of the rule or even completely change the way it works.